allure-framework/allure-js/packages/allure-vitest/README.md

 > yarn add --dev @vitest/runner allure-js-commons
 > ```
 > Keep in mind, that `allure-js-commons` and `allure-vitest` must have the same version.
 The same goes for `vitest` and `@vitest/runner`.
 Use [`yarn info`](https://yarnpkg.com/cli/info) to check the versions.

+Install Allure Report separately when you want to render the generated `allure-results`:

+- follow the [Allure Report 2 installation guide](https://allurereport.org/docs/install/) to use the `allure` CLI
+- or install Allure Report 3 with `npm install -D allure` to use `npx allure`

+## Supported versions and platforms

+- `vitest >= 1.3.0`
+- `@vitest/runner >= 1.3.0`
+- Linux, macOS, and Windows wherever Vitest supports Node.js
+- this repository is validated in CI on Node.js 20 and 22

 ## Usage